eddyerburgh/jest-serializer-vue/README.md

 ### Avoiding breaking changes (not recommended)

 Though all default settings are designed to be the best choice for most people, if you want to opt out of these (or opt-in to other changes, like removing HTML comments from snapshots) you can via a settings object in your Vue config.
+Note, some changes cannot currently be avoided (self-closing enforcement and empty attribute trimming).

 1. Edit your `vue.config.js` in the root of your project (or create it, if you do not have one).
 1. The following are the `jest-serializer-vue` v2.0.2 settings: